mongodb/go-client-mongodb-atlas/tools/transformer/README.md

 - Moves all parent property fields into children.
 - Removes redundant allOf fields on children

+3. Discriminator transformation

+Applied to all objects that meet the following criteria:

+> Have "discriminator" filed
+> Missing "oneOf" field

+For parent model containing discriminator

+- Fails if discriminator is missing mapping file
+- Uses discriminator mapping to build oneOf object

 ## Adjusting logging

 `XGEN_LOGGING_LEVEL` env variable can be used to specify logging levels: